spread-ai/docs-appsmith-fork/docs/reference/framework/context-object.md

 {{ '{{appsmith.user.enableTelemetry}}' }}
 ```

 #### roles `object`

-This object contains an array of strings of the roles assigned to the currently authenticated user.
+This object has an array of strings of the roles assigned to the currently authenticated user.
 You can access the value of roles using the snippet given below:

 ```js
 appsmith.user.roles